 The last recipient of the short-lived Academy Award for Best Original Musical or Comedy Score, which the AMPAS only handed out for four years before discontinuing it.
 The other winners were Pocahontas (1995), Emma (1996), and The Full Monty (1997).

 Actor and theatre owner Richard Burbage, who is a character in the film, in reality went on to play the title role in Shakespeare's revenge tragedy Hamlet.
 In the film, Burbage is shown coming to the theatre looking for revenge.
 There is a fight, which ends when Burbage gets hit with a skull; a reference to Yorick's skull which Hamlet famously meditates upon in the play.

-The scene that shows a woman (presumably Viola) nearly drowning in a shipwreck is a direct homage to one of the opening scenes of "Twelfth Night" (recently produced as Twelfth Night or What You Will (1996)), in which the character of Viola nearly drowns.
-However, considerable artistic license has been taken in this scene, as the play (a) does not open on a deserted beach (but in Orsino's court), and (b) not everyone drowns in the shipwreck (scene 2 has Viola discussing the near-drowning with the ship's captain, with other sailors present).
+The scene that shows a woman (presumably Viola) nearly drowning in a shipwreck, is a direct homage to one of the opening scenes of "Twelfth Night" (recently produced as Twelfth Night or What You Will (1996)), in which the character of Viola nearly drowns.
+However, considerable artistic license has been taken in this scene, as the play (a) does not open on a deserted beach (but in Orsino's court), and (b) not everyone drowns in the shipwreck (scene two has Viola discussing the near-drowning with the ship's Captain, with other sailors present).

 The film was considerably re-worked after the first test screenings.
 The scene with Shakespeare and Viola in the punt was re-shot, to make it more emotional, and some lines were re-recorded to clarify the reasons why Viola had to marry Wessex.
 The ending was re-shot several times, until Tom Stoppard eventually came up with the idea of Viola suggesting to Shakespeare that their parting could inspire his next play.